jwhitbeck/eq/README.md

 ## Basic usage

 ```
-$ eq -h
+$ eq --help

+Process EDN data (https://github.com/edn-format/edn) from stdin and
+write it to stdout.

 Usage: eq [OPTIONS]

+  -h, --help             Display this message.
-  -c, --compact              Compact output, don't pretty-print
+  -c, --compact          Compact output, don't pretty print.
+  -r, --readable         Print readable EDN data.
-  -d, --dissoc K         []  Apply #(dissoc % K) to each parsed edn object.
+  -d, --dissoc K         Apply #(dissoc % K) to each parsed EDN object.
-      --apply-dissoc KS  []  Apply #(apply dissoc % KS) to each parsed edn object.
+      --apply-dissoc KS  Apply #(apply dissoc % KS) to each parsed EDN object.
-  -g, --get K            []  Apply #(get % K) to each parsed edn object.
+  -g, --get K            Apply #(get % K) to each parsed EDN object.
-      --get-in KS        []  Apply #(get-in % KS) to each parsed edn object.
+      --get-in KS        Apply #(get-in % KS) to each parsed EDN object.
-  -s, --select-keys KS   []  Apply #(select-keys % KS) to each parsed edn object.
+  -s, --select-keys KS   Apply #(select-keys % KS) to each parsed EDN object.
-  -v, --version              Prints the eq version
-  -h, --help

-Multiple --dissoc, --apply-dissoc, --get, --get-in, --select-keys options may be passed,
+Multiple --dissoc, --apply-dissoc, --get, --get-in, --select-keys options may be
-in which case the output of each will be on a separate line.
+passed, in which case the output of each will be on a separate line.
 ```

 #### Pretty printing